-John is a trial lawyer with more than 75 jury trials that have gone to verdict.
+John is a trial lawyer with more than 100 jury trials that have gone to verdict.
 His trial practice includes business disputes, serious injury and wrongful death cases.
-John’s practice also includes estate planning.
+John’s practice also includes representing attorneys and other professionals before the various Boards of Professional Conduct.
 His clients are individuals and companies that face the following challenges:

 - Business owners with contract disputes or employment issues